YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 ``if``-statement is yet still hidden within the process.

-The :cmd:ref:`proc` command transforms the process from the first diagram into a multiplexer and a d-type flip-flip, which brings us to the second diagram:
+The :cmd:ref:`proc` command transforms the process from the first diagram into a multiplexer and a d-type flip-flop, which brings us to the second diagram:

 .. figure:: /_images/011/example_01.*
    :class: width-helper